ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 ##### Send Rate {#send-rate}

 The sender calculates the send rate, "send_rate", for a flight of data as follows.
-Define "P.first_sent_time" as the time of the first send in a flight of data, and "P.sent_time" as the time the final send in that flight of data (the send that transmits packet "P").
+Define "P.first_send_time" as the time of the first send in a flight of data, and "P.send_time" as the time the final send in that flight of data (the send that transmits packet "P").
 The elapsed time for sending the flight
 is:

 ~~~~
-  send_elapsed = (P.sent_time - P.first_sent_time)
+  send_elapsed = (P.send_time - P.first_send_time)
 ~~~~

 Then we calculate the send_rate as: